Simple mechanism that breaks the Hall effect linearity at low temperatures

 We believe that the proposed mechanism might be relevant to explain some observations of the low-field Hall effect non-linearity.
 Indeed, in Ref.~\cite{Ovadyahu1988}, this non-linearity was observed in disordered amorphous films of indium oxide, where domains with different properties may form.
-Refs.~\cite{Newson1987,Zhang1992} are devoted to diluted semiconductors close to metal-insulator transition, where manifestation of the weak localization is especially strong and fluctuations of the dopant concentrations are possible.
-The sign of the effect in Refs. \cite{Newson1987,Ovadyahu1988,Zhang1992} agrees with what we expect from Fig. \ref{fig:models}.
-In LaAlO$_3$/SrTiO$_3$ interface (see Fig.~2b of Ref.\cite{Joshua2012}) low-field Hall non-linearity is also observed.
+Refs.~\cite{Newson1987,Zhang1992} are devoted to diluted semiconductors close to metal-insulator transition, where manifestation of the {WL} is especially strong and fluctuations of the dopant concentrations are possible.
+The sign of the effect in Refs.~\cite{Newson1987,Ovadyahu1988,Zhang1992} agrees with what we expect from Fig.~\ref{fig:models}.
+At LaAlO$_3$/SrTiO$_3$ interface (see Fig.~2b of Ref.~\cite{Joshua2012}) low-field Hall non-linearity is also observed.
 The sign of this non-linearity is opposite to that plotted in Fig.~\ref{fig:models}.
-However, our explanation may remain reasonable since in this material a weak anti-localization was observed instead of weak localization (see Fig.~2c of Ref.~\cite{Joshua2012}).
+However, our explanation may remain reasonable since in this material {WAL} was observed instead of {WL} (see Fig.~2c of Ref.~\cite{Joshua2012}).

 {\bf Conclusions.} In this paper we argue that in inhomogeneous systems the weak localization or antilocalization lead to low-field non-linear magnetic field correction to Hall resistance.
 This effect arises due to transport current redistribution between components of the inhomogeneous system with the change of the magnetic field.
 The effect is measurable and can be observed in two- and three-dimensional systems.